 - Visit the Student Commons between classes and get involved in a lively game of foosball, ping pong, pool, Xbox, or Wii.

 - Join other students at the Student Government Association meetings Wednesdays at noon in Tech Center 101.
 Make your voice heard!

 - Attend a scholarly lecture presented by one of our faculty.

-- Visit the weight room in the Athletics and Recreation Building.
+- Visit the weight room in the Athletic and Recreation Building.

 - Spend time in the Nesbitt Library—meet friends, read a book, or borrow a popular movie!